Kiloma-Advanced-Solutions/to-do-bom/README.md

 **Topics:**
 - Introduction to the Task Management Application
 - Project setup and structure
-- Implementing authentication and authorization
+- Implementing authentication and authorization using Server Actions

 **Details:**
 We'll start by setting up our Next.js project and configuring it to use TypeScript.
 We'll then implement user authentication using NextAuth.js and set up role-based authorization.